microsoft/ivy/doc/language.md

 value for each value of `self`.
 The restrictions guarantee that the result of the initializer does not depend on the order in which it is called for different parameter values.

+## Definitions

+We can define the value of a previously declared function like this:

+    function square(X:t):t

+    definition square(X) = X * X

+Notice we don't have to give the type of X in the definition, since it can be inferred from the type of `square`.
+Logically, the definition is equivalence to writing:

+    axiom square(X) = X * X

+However, definitions have several advantages.
+Primarily, they are safer, since definitions are guaranteed to be consistent.
+In addition they can be computed.
+If we use an axiom, the only way that Ivy can compile the function `square` is to compile a table of squares.
+On the other hand, IVy can compile the definition of `square` into a procedure.

+IVy doesn't (currently) allow recursive definitions.
+So, for example, this is not allowed:

+    definition factorial(X) = X * factorial(X-1) if X > 0 else 1

+### Macro definitions

+A macro is a definition that is only "unfolded" when it is used.
+For example, let's say we want to define a predicate `rng` that is true of all the elements in range of function `f`.
+We could write it like
+this:

+    definition rng(X) = exists Y. f(X) = Y

+The corresponding axiom might be problematic, however.
+Writing it out with explicit quantifiers, we have:

+    axiom forall X. (rng(X) <-> exists Y. f(X) = Y)

+This formula has an alternation of quantifiers that might result in verification conditions that IVy can't decide (see the [decidability](decidability.html) discussion).
+Suppose though, that we only need to know the truth value of `rng` for some specific arguments.
+We can instead write the definition like this:

+    definition rng(x:t) = exists Y. f(x) = Y

+Notice that the argument of `rng` is a constant `x`, not a variable `X`.
+This definition acts like a macro (or an axiom *schema*) that can be instantiated for specific values of `x`.
+So, for example, if we have an assertion to prove like this:

+    assert r(y)

+Ivy will instantiate the definition like this:

+    axiom rng(y) <-> exists Y. f(y) = Y

+In fact, all instances if the macro will be alternation-free, since IVy guarantees to instantiate the macro using only ground terms for the constant arguments.
+A macro can have both variables and constants as arguments.
+For example, consider this definition:

+    definition g(x,Y) = x < Y & exists Z. Z < x

+Given a term `g(f(a),b)`, Ivy will instantiate this macro as:

+    axiom g(f(a),Y) = f(a) < Y & exists Z. Z < f(a)

+### Choice functions

+Suppose we want to define a function `finv` that is the inverse of function `f`.
+We can write the definition like this:

+    definition finv(X) = some Y. f(Y) = X in Y

+This special form of definition says that `finv(X)` is `Y` for *some* `Y` such that `f(Y) = X`.
+If there is no such `Y`, `finv(X)` is left undefined.
+The corresponding axiom is:

+    axiom forall X. ((exists Y. f(X) = Y) -> f(finv(Y)) = Y)

+With this definition, `finv` is a function, but it isn't fully specified.
+If a given element `Y` has two inverses, `finv` will yield one of them.
+This isn't a non-deterministic choice, however.
+Since `f` is a function, it will always yield the *same* inverse of any given value `Y`.

+If we want to specify the value of `finv` in case there is no inverse, we can write the definition like this:

+    definition finv(X) = some Y. f(Y) = X in Y else 0

+The `else` part gives us this additional axiom:

+    axiom forall X. ((~exists Y. f(Y) = X) -> finv(X) = 0)

+Notice that this axiom contains a quantifier alternation.
+If this is a problem, we could use a macro instead:

+    definition finv(x) = some Y. f(Y) = x in Y else 0

+The axiom we get is

+    axiom (~exists Y. f(Y) = x) -> finv(x) = 0)

+which is alternation-free.

 ## Interpreted types and theories